arashnm80/spot-seek-bot/README.md

 There is also a similar bot created by my friend [aliilapro](https://github.com/ALIILAPRO): [Spotdlrobot](https://t.me/Spotdlrobot)

 ## csv files columns guide
+- Note: starting template of each csv should be headers and **one empty new line** after them
 ### database csv columns
 `date and time added` | `spotify track id` | `telegram audio id`
 ### users csv columns